Geometric-disentangelment Unlearning: Experiments

-\paragraph{Observed Pareto shifts at fixed or lower ES Un.} In Figure~\ref{fig:pareto_TOFU}, the Base $\rightarrow$ GU shifts consistently follow a Pareto-improving direction across all metrics.
+Table~\ref{tab:muse_benchmark} shows the results on two complementary settings: (i) \textbf{MUSE} (Llama-2-7B) probes verbatim reproduction and QA over Books/News, where forgetting should \emph{reduce} ES on the forget split while \emph{preserving} ROUGE on retained QA and \emph{reducing} privacy leakage toward zero; (ii) \textbf{WMDP-cyber} (zephyr-7b-beta) probes capability removal, where lower unlearning accuracy (Un.\ acc.\,$\downarrow$) signals safer behavior while general ability (MMLU\,$\uparrow$) should not degrade. \paragraph{Observed Pareto shifts at fixed or lower ES Un.} {In Figure~\ref{fig:pareto_TOFU}, the Base $\rightarrow$ GU shifts follow a Pareto-improving direction across nearly all metrics.
 Specifically, (i) ES Un decreases further, indicating that GU not only preserves but even slightly improves forgetting effectiveness; (ii) ES Re and Priv increase, demonstrating that GU substantially mitigates the trade-off typically observed in existing unlearning methods, forgetting the target knowledge no longer harms retained knowledge or privacy; and (iii) MU remains stable or improves, showing that GU enhances unlearning without compromising overall model utility.
-Taken together, these trends highlight that GU enables precise and low-side-effect unlearning, transforming the unlearning process from a severe trade-off challenge into a near-Pareto-optimal operation.
-Specifically, across Llama-3.2 at 1B/3B, Llma-3.1 8B and unlearning rates \texttt{forget01/05/10}, adding geometry-disentanglement projection (``w.GU'') to diverse objectives reliably raises ES on the retain split and improves utility without worsening ES on the forget split.
-Three representative cases illustrate the pattern. (i) CEU at 1B and \texttt{forget01}: ES,Re increases (0.0875$\rightarrow$0.2236) and MU rises (0.3666$\rightarrow$0.5134) while ES,Un stays near the floor (0.0316$\rightarrow$0.0328). (ii) UNDIAL at 3B and \texttt{forget10}: ES,Re increases (0.3538$\rightarrow$0.7869) and MU improves (0.6550$\rightarrow$0.6992) with a slight decrease in ES,Un (0.0416$\rightarrow$0.0396). (iii) SimNPO at 8B and \texttt{forget01}: ES,Un drops sharply (0.3101$\rightarrow$0.1177) while ES,Re nudges upward (0.8256$\rightarrow$0.8284) and MU remains stable.
-These shifts match the geometric expectation that removing retain-tangent components preserves forgetting while unlocking retention and utility.
+Taken together, these trends highlight that GU enables precise and low-side-effect unlearning, transforming the unlearning process from a severe trade-off challenge into a near-Pareto-optimal operation.} These shifts match the geometric expectation that removing retain-tangent components preserves forgetting while unlocking retention and utility.
+The more detailed analysis on TOFO and the Pareto improvement and detailed analysis on MUSE and WMDP are in Appendix~\ref{sec:tofuanalysis},\ref{sec:museanalysis}.

-\paragraph{Scaling with difficulty and size.} When forget grows from 1\% to 10\% or the backbone scales from 1B to 8B, retain-forget entanglement and curvature intensify; naive objectives are then more likely to leak retain-tangent motion.
-In these regimes the geometric constraint provides larger absolute gains.
-On 1B, CEU w.GU shows ES, Re increasing from 0.2236 to 0.2798 to 0.4366 (and MU from 0.5134 to 0.5635 to 0.5844) as we move from \texttt{forget01} to \texttt{forget10}, while ES,Un remains near 0.033.
-On 3B, UNDIAL w.GU moves ES, Re from 0.4396 to 0.6996 at \texttt{forget01} and to 0.7869 at \texttt{forget10}, with ES, Un consistently low (0.0658$\rightarrow$0.0619 and 0.0416$\rightarrow$0.0396).
-On 8B, SimNPO w.GU repeatedly halves ES, Un across forget rates while maintaining or slightly improving ES, Re, and MU.
-The trend indicates that geometry, rather than heavier regularization, is the primary lever when problems become more entangled.